 Property assessment appeals can be filed with the Assessment Office by contacting (302) 855-7824.
 The appeal board meets the first 15 working days of March each year to hear appeals.

 2 The Circle

 PO Box 589

 Georgetown, DE 19947

-Walk-in service available for customers applying for building permits and for processing Tax Releases, Mobile Home Class C letters and Assessment inquiries.
+Walk-in service available 8:30AM - 4:30PM for Tax Releases, Mobile Home Class C letters and Assessment inquiries.
 Visitors must check in with security in the County Administrative Offices lobby before proceeding to the Assessment office.
 Call (302) 855-7824 for more information.